murmurcreative/dandy-blocks/README.md

 No styles or javascript are loaded by default.
 It is up to the theme to import the styles and javascript.
 If you add styles or js to a block, make sure it gets imported to the root `styles.css` or `scripts.js`

 Block styles should be prefixed with `dandy-block__` to make sure there's no conflicts with existing blocks WordPress might have or other plugins register.

+### Theme Specific Blocks

+Same format only you put a blocks.json in the theme root and follow the above.